PTNUSASATUINTIARTHA-DOKU/jokul-nodejs-library/README.md

-# Jokul NodeJs Library
+# Jokul Node.js Library

-Official NodeJs Library for Jokul API.
+Official Node.js Library for Jokul API.
 Visit [https://jokul.doku.com](https://jokul.doku.com) for more information about the product and [https://jokul.doku.com/docs](https://jokul.doku.com/docs) for the technical documentation.

 ## Table of Contents